MingChen1501/BlogBackendSpringBoot/README.md

 mvn spring-boot:run
 ```

+The application will run on the default port 8080.

 # Contributing

 If you want to contribute to this project, please create a pull request on GitHub.